SolarLune/resolv/readme.md

 ## How do you use it?

 There's two ways to use resolv.
-One way is to simply create two Shapes, and then attempt to resolve a movement of one into the other, like below.
-(Note that this is untested pseudo-code, but the idea is fine.)
+One way is to simply create two Shapes, and then check for a collision between them, or attempt to resolve a movement of one into the other, like below:

 ```go